raybbian/graphscii/README.md

 An application that prints ASCII representations of graphs!
 Implemented with Topology-Shape-Metrics [1].
 Huge thanks to https://github.com/uknfire/tsmpy for their Doubly Connected Edge List and Compaction implementations.
-You can find some examples of graphscii's example outputs [here.](https://github.com/raybbian/graphscii/tree/main/examples/)
+You can find some examples of graphscii's outputs [here.](https://github.com/raybbian/graphscii/tree/main/examples/)

 ## Features